The phases of onboarding

 The integration phase

 Communication also plays an important role in the integration phase.
-In regular feedback meetings, show the staff how satisfied you are with their work, and at the same time point out problems and opportunities for development.
+Show employees how satisfied you are with their work in regular feedback meetings, point out problems at the same time, and show opportunities for development.

 An onboarding checklist helps you to keep track of the onboarding of your new employees and not to forget any important tasks.
 We have created a template for the onboarding checklist for you, which you can use as a basis for onboarding in your company and download here for free.